 Finally, decelerate by watching a sci-fi movie!
 Perhaps your high school students will enjoy the interplanetary adventure The Martian.

-Visit an Observatory
+Visit an Observatory This World Space Week

 If you have access to a telescope, World Space Week is a great time to use it!
 Students may not have ever had the opportunity to actually observe planets, stars, or the Moon up-close through a telescope.
-If your school has a telescope, plan an viewing party with students and families.
+If your school has a telescope, plan a viewing party with students and families.
 If you don’t have access to a telescope, some libraries offer telescope lending or viewing opportunities.
 Likewise, many observatories offer public viewing options and accommodate student field trips.
 To find a local observatory, check with nearby universities or try one of these publicly accessible telescopes.

-If you’re still in need of fun ways to celebrate World Space Week, sojourn to the World Space Week website and download one of the educator resource guides or locate a nearby event for more out of this world activities!
+If you’re still in need of fun ways to celebrate World Space Week, sojourn to the World Space Week website and download one of the educator resource guides or locate a nearby event for more out-of-this-world activities!

 Try HelpTeaching out today for free.